 What is finishing in woodworking

-Wood finishing has gotten complicated with all the product options and technique debates flying around.
-As someone who’s ruined plenty of projects with bad finishes—and eventually learned what actually works—I learned everything there is to know about protecting and enhancing wood.
+Wood finishing has gotten messy with all the product options and technique debates flying around.
+As someone who’s ruined plenty of projects with bad finishes—and eventually learned what actually works—I got hands-on with protecting and enhancing wood.
 Today, I will share it all with you.

 What Finishing Actually Does

-Probably should have led with this section, honestly.
+Probably should have led about this area, honestly.
 Finishing is the final protective layer you apply to wood.
 It does two things: protects the wood from moisture, UV damage, and wear, and enhances how the wood looks by bringing out the grain and adding sheen.

 Skip the finish and your project will look dull, absorb stains, and degrade faster.
 Apply it badly and you’ll have runs, bubbles, and uneven color that ruin otherwise good work.